euwbah/musescore-microtonal-edo-plugin/README.md

 ### Selecting the tuning system

-The plugin makes use of staff text (Ctrl-T) and system text (Ctrl-Shift-T) to configure which tuning system is used.
+The plugin makes use of staff text annotations (Ctrl-T) and system text annotations (Ctrl-Shift-T) to configure which tuning system is used.

 Using staff text will apply the tuning system to only the staff that it is on, and using system text will apply the tuning system to the all the staves.
 Staff/system text will only affect the current and subsequent bars